vicramon/vim-tutorial/chapters/motions.md

 `G` takes you to the bottom of the file

-<div><textarea>
-Go to the middle of this file then hit gg to get to the top.

-Then hit G to go to the bottom.

-Here's a line

-Here's a line

-Here's a line

-Here's a line

-Here's a line

-Here's a line
-</textarea></div>

 ## Line Motion

 `^` moves you to the first character in a line